 - Controlling the consumption of raw materials

 It’s difficult to keep track of all raw materials that are used for production, especially if the facilities are located in different countries.
-A resource/project manager must know the rate of their consumption as well as price rates and the related data that can have an impact on the projects.
+A resource/project manager must know the rate of their consumption as well as price rates and other related data that can have an impact on the project outcomes.

 - Assigning tasks to remote machines